xertai/community/CONTRIBUTING.md

 	Successfully rebased and updated refs/heads/main.
 ```

-## This pushes our local copy that's synced with the SoT to our personal fork of the SoT
+## This pushes our local copy that's synced with the Source of Truth to our personal fork of the Source of Truth

-(Warning triangle emoji) With XertAI's workflow, we protect the main branch of the repository so this is always a safe operation from the project's perspective.
-It may end up damaging your local copy on github, so be careful!
+??With XertAI's workflow, we protect the main branch of the repository so this is always a safe operation from the project's perspective.
+It may end up damaging your local copy on github, so be careful! ?

 ```bash
 lsdake@beast-05:~/repos/SDAC$ git push -f